elgw/czitool/README.md

 pipx install .
 ```

-## Todo
+## Could be done

-- It would of course be nice to use
+- Use
   [ZEISS/libczi](https://github.com/ZEISS/libczi) directly.
-- Support more types of images
+- Support more types of images (for example time series).
 - Add some command line options, ... (`--overwrite`, `--fov 1:10`, etc)
 - Delete temporary files on crash/abort.
 - Write ImageJ metadata to the tiff files.